Syedwaqasuddin/Syedwaqasuddin-waqas0101_simple_calculator/README.md

-Asimple calculator with TypeScript ,node.js and inquirer
+A simple calculator with TypeScript ,node.js and inquirer